Original Aquavit Long Road Distillers

 Long Road Distillers

-In Part 4 of our “What is Bourbon” series, dig into the final requirement for a spirit to be considered bourbon – the aging process – and how that can impact not only how a bourbon tastes, but also how it is labeled.
+In Part 4 of our “What is Bourbon” series, we dig into the final requirement for a spirit to be considered bourbon – the aging process – and how that can impact not only how a bourbon tastes, but also how it is labeled.

 First, as a bit of a refresher, recall that the legal definition of bourbon whisky, according to the TTB, is: